Lookbehind-SAM: k steps back, 1 step forward: Conclusion

 \section{Conclusion}

-In this work, we proposed the Lookbehind optimizer, which can be plugged on top of existing sharpness-aware training methods to improve performance over a variety of benchmarks.
-Our experiments show that our method improves the generalization performance on multiple models and datasets, increases model robustness, and promotes the ability to continuously learn in lifelong learning settings.
-In the future, it would be interesting to investigate how to improve the efficiency of multiple ascent steps, \textit{e.g.} by switching the minibatch at each inner step of Lookbehind.
-Moreover, exploring additional ways of setting $\alpha$ either analytically or via a training schedule is worth exploring.
+In this work, we proposed Lookbehind, which can be plugged on top of existing sharpness-aware training methods to improve model performance across a variety of tasks and benchmarks.
+More specifically, we show an improvement in generalization performance on multiple models and datasets, model robustness, and continuous learning ability.
+Moreover, we propose two simple method modifications to address limitations that may arise in large-scale settings, broadening the applicability of our approach.
+In the future, exploring novel approaches or combining Lookbehind with more efficient SAM variants to mitigate the computational overhead of multiple ascent step SAM is worth pursuing.